We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Borristhefish +0 points · over 6 years ago
+Borristhefish +0 points · about 7 years ago

 I agree from what I have been told that incorrect pressure can cause central apnea's.
 A central apnea alone is not detected by the cpap machine as a ca event.
 The combination of an osa and a ca are detected as an ahi.
 A sleep study can detect them separate.
 If central apnea events where a concern the Dr who reviewed the study I believe would have discussed different therapy options which uses different pressure for your needs.
 I have central apnea events but only a few an hour.
 My osa events are my issue, I did score ahi for mixed, and my last study which was done recently after titration in the lab went down.
 So pressure is important for all apnea events.
 The lab for the study for me put a chest strap to detect ca events.
 You could ask your doctor if you are still concerned about ca after your study was performed, and your mask does not leak as well as your pressure set correctly.
 If you had none in the lab but your concerned consider the study process titrated you which means the process would detect your concern as you had while sleeping to little and to much pressure as well as your 02 was monitored.
 No concern of your health should be left or ignored.
 If the study could not detect a ca then your doing well.
 If your still not satisfied talk to your doctor.
 Even a home spo2 to provide you comfort that your o2 is what you expect it to be with cpap